-Posted by Isabelle de brabandere almost 9 years ago
+Posted by Isabelle de brabandere about 9 years ago

 What are you doing this Summer ?

 We think it is with a bit of organisation and a lot of enthousiasm.

 As you might knnow, we plan to build different small habitations on our land.

 After the first one in 2011, this Summer, we will build the Polyvalent Lodge.

 For the building technique, we chose "easy and local" : with recuperation wood, earth, rocks and canes from the land.

 If you are tempted to take up the challenge with us, we would like to work with ten or o dozen people (small hands are also welcome, there is always different types of tasks!).

 And we are working in the vegetable garden everyday (planting, watering, ...)

 - In summer, we usually work in the mornings (from 7 till 14 h) and spend the rest of the day swimming in the natural basin, take a nap, play or listen to music, have a drink, ...)